 Treatment Principle: Gently move and tonify Blood, regulate the menses, encourage the complete shedding of the endometrial lining.

 Guiding Formula: Tao Hong Si Wu Tang

 Adjustments & Combinations:

-- If there is actual Blood stagnation (intense cramping and other Blood stagnation symptoms, BBT could also stay too high), switch to Tong Jin Wan/Calm In the Sea of Life.
+- If there is actual Blood stagnation (intense cramping and other Blood stagnation symptoms, the Basal Body Temperature (BBT) could also stay too high), switch to Tong Jin Wan/Calm In the Sea of Life.

 - If Blood and Yin are very deficient (Yin Xu symptoms, and possibly BBT staying too high during menses), add ½ to full dose of Zuo Gui Wan/Left-Side Replenishing.

 - If Yang is very deficient (Yang Xu symptoms, and BBT very low – consistently under 96.6), add a large dose of Yang Rong Wan/Cultivate Splendor in the morning, and possibly another at mid-day.

 - If Shen is disturbed, particularly if sleep is disturbed, add a large dose of Tian Wang Bu Xin Dan Emperor’s (if more Kidney and Heart Yin and Blood Xu) or Gui Pi Wan (if more Heart Blood and Spleen Qi Xu) before bed.

 Follicular Phase: cycle day 5 to 1-2 days before ovulation